ADD CONDITION

 Additional Information

-You should apply the patch topically to the affected area, but remember not to wear it for more than 8 hours at a time.
-If you are an adult or a child aged 12 years or older, you can use the patch up to three times a day.
-If the user is under 12 years old, it's important to consult a doctor before use.
+You should apply the medication topically to the affected area, but no more than three times a day.
+Remember not to wear the patch for more than eight hours at a time.
+If you are pregnant or breastfeeding, it's important to consult a healthcare professional before using this product.

 FAQ